-The College President has the authority to declare a college state of emergency.
-This declaration activates the Executive Management Team (EMT).
-All decisions concerning the discontinuation of College functions, cancellation of classes, or cessation of operations rest with the College President or his/her designee.
-If the College President is unavailable, the VP is authorized to assume this role.
+The College President has the authority to declare a College state of emergency.
+This declaration activates the EMT.
+All decisions concerning the discontinuation of College functions, cancellation of classes, or cessation of operations rest with the College President or designee.
+If the College President is unavailable, the Executive Vice President and CFO is authorized to assume this role.